 Plot: Mokuba has been kidnapped by Pegasus in order to take over Kaiba’s company.
-Desperate to save the company and his brother’s reputation, he escapes and steals a duelist’s deck and star chips to challenge Yugi so that Pegasus can’t duel him and win control over the company.
-Yugi and the others have a thirty minute time limit to help the theft victim or he will be forced to leave the island with the other people who lost their star chips.
+Desperate to save the company and his brother’s reputation, Mokuba escapes and steals a duelist’s deck and star chips to challenge Yugi so that Pegasus can’t duel him and win control over the company.
+Yugi and the others have thirty minutes to help the theft victim or he will be forced to leave the island with the other people who lost their star chips.

 The words “Funny Rabbit” were edited off of the comic Pegasus has.
 Because English is evil too.
 Oddly, though, they also add a picture of Funny Bunny to the cover.

 Pegasus’s wine was dialogue changed to fruit juice.
 Because alcohol doesn’t exist…I can understand editing out smoking and alcohol if a good character is doing it (prevent kids from imitating their favorite characters) but doesn’t a villain doing those things insinuate that they’re bad?

 Original version says it’s been nine hours since the tournament began.
 The dub says six.

 Both versions clearly state that those without star chips must leave the island…Again, why is no one bothering to take away Anzu/T’ea, Honda/Tristan and Bakura?

 I love how Pegasus obviously has cameras all over the island yet he can’t/won’t catch cheaters.
 Anyone could steal star chips this way as Bandit Keith and Mokuba show…Then again, Pegasus is a cheater too…

 I also love how they arrange a luxury cruise liner to bring them to the island, but only have a rowboat to get them off.